-No later than 30 calendar days after receipt of your disagreement (complaint), the due process hearing required under this section must be completed and a written decision must mailed to each of the parties.
+No later than 30 calendar days after receipt of your disagreement (complaint), the due process hearing required under this section must be completed and a decision must be documented and mailed to each of the parties.
 However, the hearing officer may grant specific extensions of time beyond the 30-day timeline at the request of either party.